swaaws/ARiMg/README.md

 ## Download Structure

-In most cases the Operating System comes as a Download:
+In most cases the Operating System comes as a Compressed File with an Image(img) or as a Plain Root Directory(rootfs):

 - Plain Root Directory in ...
 (Your Flavour Compression Algorithm) i.e. ArchLinuxARM-rpi-2-latest.tar.gz
 - SD Card img packed in ...
 (Your Flavour Compression Algorithm) i.e. ubuntu-21.04-preinstalled-server-arm64+raspi.img.xz